radicle-dev/radicle-avatar/README.md

 # radicle-avatar

-A library for generating emoji-color combinations which serve as avatars on the Radicle network.
+A library for generating emoji-color combinations which serve as avatars in Radicle clients.

 Example:
 ```